ikuamike/ikuamike.github.io/content/posts/2021/netcat.md

 To install it you can then run ```sudo apt install netcat-traditional``` or via compiling from source which you can get from the project page https://nc110.sourceforge.io/.

-If you the different variants of netcat on your system you may have to invoke the command with the full binary name.
+If you install the different variants of netcat on your system you may have to invoke the command with the full binary name.
 In this case we'll run ```nc.traditional -h``` to see the command line options.

 {{< image src="/img/netcat/netcat-4.png" alt="" position="center" style="border-radius: 8px;" >}}